Waste service providers are businesses that might help you:

 Do they have an Ecology permit to operate as a TSD in Washington?

-Ecology requires permits for facilities that store, treat, or dispose of dangerous waste, also known as TSDs.
+We require permits for facilities that treat, store, or dispose of dangerous waste, also known as TSDs.
 Permits help mitigate, control, and prevent hazards to human health or the environment.
 Search for permitted Treatment, Storage, and Disposal facilities in Washington.

 Do they comply with environmental laws?